akoenig/dots/readme.md

 ## Installation

 Convinced to give `dots` a try?
 The installation is as easy as managing your personal dotfile collection.
-There are two ways for installing `dots`:
+There are two ways of installing `dots`:

 ### Via install script